“It is good for a man not to touch a woman.”

 Charles Hodge states, “The idea that marriage was a less holy state than celibacy, naturally led to the conclusion that married persons ought to separate, and it soon came to be regarded as evidence of eminent spirituality” (First and Second Corinthians, p.110)

 Further, Henry Spence-Jones helps us grasp a better understanding when he wrote, “Ascetic Gnostics, therefore, strove to destroy by severity every carnal impulse; antinomian Gnostics argued that the life of the spirit was so utterly independent of the flesh that what the flesh did was of no consequence” (Pulpit Commentary, 1 Cor.
 7)

-You see there were some who had begun to pick up what John Rutherford called the “germs of Gnosticism”.
+You see there were some who had begun to pick up what John Rutherford called the “germs of Gnosticism.”
 This was the teaching that your body was dragging your spirit down, and by rejecting the desires of the body, you would become a more spiritual person.
-We can easily see this teaching trending in most monasteries around the world, even in our day.
+We can easily see this teaching trending in most monasteries around the world, even nowadays.

 Philip Lee explains that “[Gnosticism] essentially proclaims a Christ who does not redeem,” (Against the Protestant Gnostics, p.
 107) but a Christ that merely reveals.

 In orthodox Christianity, faith is trust in God’s specific promise of salvation through Christ.
 By contrast, in Gnosticism, faith is magic.
 It is a technique for getting what we want or getting closer access to God, through our own works.